 Field Description 31-29 Reserved This field is reserved.
 This read-only field is reserved and always has the value 0.
 28 FCONT FIFO Continue on Error Configures when the SAI will continue receiving after a FIFO error has been detected.
 On FIFO error, the SAI will continue from the start of the next frame after the FIFO error flag has been cleared.
-1 On FIFO error, the SAI will continue from the same word that caused the FIFO error to set after the FIFO warning flag has been cleared.
+On FIFO error, the SAI will continue from the same word that caused the FIFO error to set after the FIFO warring flag has been cleared.
 27-26 Reserved This field is reserved.
 This read-only field is reserved and always has the value 0.
-25-24 FPACK Enables packing of 8-bit data or 16-bit data into each 32-bit FIFO word.
-If the word size is greater than 8-bit or 16-bit then only the first 8-bit or 16-bits are stored to the FIFO.
-The first word in each frame always starts with a new 32-bit FIFO word and the first bit shifted must be configured within the first packed word.
-When FIFO packing is enabled, the FIFO read pointer will only increment when the full 32-bit FIFO word has been read by software.
-On FIFO packing is disabled Reserved.
-8-bit FIFO packing is enabled16-bit FIFO packing is enabled 23-17 Reserved This field is reserved.
+25-24 FPACK FIFO Packing Mode 11 16-bit FIFO packing is enabled 23-17 Reserved This field is reserved.
 This read-only field is reserved and always has the value 0.